 19. Frank Kidd Toy Museum

 Recently celebrating its 100th anniversary, the Belmont Firehouse is a beloved landmark to locals.
-You can get your photo sliding down a fire pole, and kids can spray water out of a fire hose.
-I wonder if they’ll let me do that!
+You can learn about the history of the firehouse, get your photo sliding down a fire pole, and kids can spray water out of a fire hose.

 22. Visit the Simpsons Streets